T‑Mobile

 The Problem

-Friday Night 5G Lights is one of T-Mobile's largest community-focused programs — a national sweepstakes where thousands of high schools across the country compete for a $1M+ grand prize package including a field makeover, Gronk Fitness gym equipment (contributed by Rob Gronkowski), and more.
+Friday Night 5G Lights is a massive T‑Mobile program.
+National sweepstakes, thousands of high schools competing for a $1M+ prize package... including a field makeover, Gronk Fitness gym equipment from Rob Gronkowski, trip to the SEC Championship, and all the things that a small, local high school would love for their football program.
 The 2025 season was the program's second year, and the biggest challenge was bringing the majority of functionality in-house.

-In Year 1, much of the digital experience was handled by external agencies.
-For Year 2, the business wanted to own the core components — a dynamic leaderboard, an interactive school map, a school directory, and all the animations and design patterns — built to work within T-Mobile's AEM platform.
-This meant coordinating with multiple agencies that were handling program data while building the front-end experience internally.
+Year 1 was mostly handled by external agencies.
+For Year 2, the goal was to bring the core experience in-house: dynamic leaderboard, interactive school map, school directory, and all the animations... built to properly run in AEM.
+That meant coordinating with the agencies that still owned the data while we built the front-end internally.

 The Approach

-The core technical challenge was making the content as dynamic as possible.
-I coordinated with an external agency that managed the program data to develop APIs that would feed the front-end for the school directory, interactive map, and dynamic leaderboard (which included an actual voting mechanism).
-This required defining the data patterns, schema, and component requirements so everything could work within AEM's constraints.
+I coordinated with an external agency that managed the program data to build APIs for the school directory, interactive map, and dynamic leaderboard (which included the actual voting mechanism).
+That meant defining the data schema, component requirements, and integration patterns, all within AEM's constraints.

-Since this was a high-profile program with its own visual identity, we couldn't use standard T-Mobile page components.
-We designed and built custom animations and patterns that matched the energy and branding of Friday Night 5G Lights — a distinct look and feel within the broader T-Mobile digital ecosystem.
+Since this was a high-profile program with its own visual identity, we couldn't use standard T‑Mobile page components.
+We designed and built custom animations and patterns that matched the Friday Night 5G Lights brand.
+It had to feel completely different from standard T‑Mobile pages.

-My role was Technical Lead: I hired and guided a front-end developer contractor for the majority of the project, provided design and development direction for all dynamic components, and coordinated with the API agency on data integration.
-About 60-70% of the way through, the contractor left to take a full-time position elsewhere.
-I picked up from where he left off and finished building all the dynamic components myself.
+I was the Technical Lead.
+Hired and managed a front-end contractor, provided design and dev direction for all the dynamic components, and coordinated with the API agency on data integration.
+About 60-70% through, the contractor left for a full-time role... so I picked up where he left off and finished building everything myself since we didn't have enough time to seek and onboard a new developer.
 I also worked with the agency on a plan for sunsetting the API and bringing the data in-house so the experience could continue displaying results after the 2025 season ended.

 The tech stack was HTML, CSS, and Vanilla JavaScript.
 For build and testing, we used Vite with custom export patterns to generate code compatible with AEM.